ibm-cloud-docs/containers/cs_clusters_planning.md

 ### Software-defined storage (SDS) machines
 {: #sds}

-Software-defined storage (SDS) flavors arephysical machines that are provisioned with a raw disk for physical local storage.
+Software-defined storage (SDS) flavors are physical machines that are provisioned with a raw disk for physical local storage.
 Because data is co-located with the compute node, SDS machines are suited for high performance workloads.
 {: shortdesc}

 **When do I use SDS flavors?**</br>